 Understanding Your Dark Circles

 Not all dark circles are the same, and understanding their type can help you choose the most effective makeup techniques and products.
-Before diving into how to cover up dark circles with makeup, it’s important to identify what’s causing them.
-Different types of discoloration require different approaches.
+Before diving into how to cover dark circles with makeup, it’s important to identify what’s causing them.
+Knowing how to cover dark circles with makeup properly means tailoring your approach, since different types of discoloration require different methods.
 Some are due to genetics and skin structure, while others result from lifestyle factors like lack of sleep, allergies, or sun exposure.

 Use the following table to determine the type of dark circles you have and learn the best makeup strategy to address them: